Signs Of Poor Indoor Air Quality

 It's not just about dust

 When people hear "air quality," they picture dust bunnies under the couch.
-That's why maybe pet hair.
+Still, maybe pet hair.
 But the real troublemakers are invisible: volatile organic compounds (VOCs) off-gassing from your furniture, formaldehyde from pressed-wood cabinets, radon seeping up from the soil, carbon monoxide from a faulty furnace, mold spores hiding behind drywall, particulate matter from cooking, candles, or that wildfire smoke drifting in through cracked windows.

 The "sick building" concept isn't a myth